 These alterations have come just a week after eBay changed how new and revised listings situated within Bedding, Rugs & Carpets and Furniture categories should be created.
 To help drive visibility and conversion for businesses, eBay announced that listings within Bedding, Rugs & Carpets and Furniture must include mandatory item specifics.

 This cut of costs have made eBay’s Crash Sale even more successful with more businesses selling on their platform at the same time as Amazon’s Prime Day festivities this year.

-It appears that eBay is making a number of changes on their marketplace to improve the customer experience on the site and it seems to be working with eBay’s latest earnings report suggesting that their sales rose 4%, outperforming all expectations.
+It appears that eBay is making a number of changes on their marketplace to improve the customer experience on the site and it is working with eBay’s latest earnings report suggesting that their sales rose 4%, outperforming all expectations.